 Establishing good teaching practices at the graduate level is essential for individuals who plan to teach at a college or university.
+The Office of Teaching and Learning offers innovative programs to assist graduate students in building their teaching skills.
 The following resources are available to all NDSU graduate teaching assistants.

 Each fall semester the Office of Teaching and Learning, in partnership with the NDSU Graduate School, offers a Graduate Teaching and Learning conference.
 This conference is open to all Graduate Teaching Assistants who want to learn best practices of teaching and learning.
 The theme of this conference is “active-learning.”

 Develop confidence and skills to lead your class and lab sessions with the highest level of student involvement in learning.

 All conference attendees will receive a digital certificate of attendance.